At Christmas, Universal Studios Hollywood celebrates the season with a Christmas show in Wizarding World, a Grinchmas

 Going to Universal Studios on Christmas Day

 If you go to Universal Studios on Christmas Day (December 25), expect some of the largest crowds of the year, with long waits that are sure to dampen your holiday spirits.
 These tips may help you make the most of your day:

-If your schedule allows, get there as soon as the park opens in the morning and take in all the popular rides while lines are short.
+If your schedule allows, get there as soon as the park opens in the morning and take in the rides you want to do most while lines are short.
 As the day goes on, lines and wait times can grow longer than Santa's list, as season pass holders drop by for one more visit before year's end.

-If you can't get there at opening time, think about arriving in early afternoon instead of morning.
+If you can't get there at opening time, think about arriving in the early afternoon instead of morning.
 Enjoy the snow play area first, then plan to be in Wizarding World an hour or more early for the light show or waiting for the tree lighting ahead of its scheduled time.